-Within amounts falling due within one year in the Company, an amount of £943,000 (2016 - £962,000) within the amount owed by subsidiary undertakings relates to the current element of the interest free loan to PfM.
+Within amounts falling due within one year in the Company, an amount of £922,000 (2017 - £943,000) relates to the current element of the interest free loan to PfM.
 The loan relates to exceptional contributions into the defined benefit pension schemes made by PfM in 2005 and funded by the Company.
 The balances are repayable over 20 years and are contractually not interest-bearing.
 The loan is measured at the present value of the future payments discounted at a market rate of interest for a similar financial instrument.
 Over the period of the loan, interest payable is calculated and added to the loan using the effective interest method.
 At the transition date the loan was discounted at 6.5% (Bank of England rate at the inception date, 2005, plus 2%) and the shortfall credited to profit and loss reserve.
 The effect of discounting will unwind over the period of the loan as interest charged to the Income statement.

-Trade receivables are stated after provisions for impairment of £3,892.000 (2016 - £4,029,000).
+Trade receivables are stated after provisions for impairment of £10,848,000 (2017 - £3,892,000).